 Systems Supervisor, Aurora Public Library

 Tina is the current Communications Officer for SIG DL and has been an ASIST member since 2007.
-She works in the Systems Department at Aurora Public Library, Colorado.
-She received her MLIS from the University of Denver (DU) where she was an officer for the DU ASIS&T student chapter.
+She is the Systems Supervisor at Aurora Public Library, Colorado.
+She earned her MLIS from the University of Denver (DU) where she was an officer for the DU ASIS&T student chapter.

 “I have been working with SIG DL for three years managing the social media and e-mail accounts.
 Also, for the third year in a row I am a part of the SIG’s student panel committee which showcases the work of master’s, undergraduate, and recently graduated master’s and undergraduate (new professionals) work at the annual conference.
 I have also worked with fellow officers and others in the field to promote and plan ASIST’s Research Data Access and Preservation (RDAP) Summit.
 I hope to be able to serve ASIST again in this capacity in the coming year.”